 IEEE International Symposium on Hardware Oriented Security and Trust (HOST) will include a special session which allows students and faculty to present tech-transfer based research through a hands-on hardware demonstration.
-A set of booths configured with tables and easels will be provided to allow students to set up laptops and small hardware configurations, such as FPGAs, RFID readers, power supplies, etc. Multiple sessions dedicated to hardware demonstrations will be scheduled into the program.
-Hardware demonstrations can also be carried out between sessions during coffee breaks, before and after lunch, and during the evening receptions.
+A set of booths configured with tables and easels will be provided to allow students to set up laptops and small hardware configurations, such as FPGAs, RFID readers, power supplies, etc. The details regarding the judging process will be sent out after each demo proposal notification of acceptance/denial has been given.
+Videos of each hardware demo must be submitted this year.
 Participants are required to assemble and display a poster which summarizes and illustrates concepts as well as provides extensive results beyond what is possible to reproduce on-site.

 The focus area of the hardware demonstration must be related to hardware-level security and trust, which includes a broad range of topics many of which are listed in the HOST call-for-papers.

-- Proposals are limited to two pages in length and must be submitted through EasyChair (https://easychair.org/conferences/?conf=host2020).
-Hardware demonstration chairs Fareena Saqib (fsaqib at uncc.edu) and Adam Kimura (kimura at battelle.org) should be contacted for questions.
+- Proposals are limited to two pages in length and must be submitted through EasyChair (https://easychair.org/conferences/?conf=ieeehost2021).
+Hardware demonstration chairs Adam Kimura (kimura at battelle.org) and Wenjie Che (wche at nmsu.edu) should be contacted for questions.

 - The remainder of the proposal should describe the nature of the demonstration and present content such as but not limited to: graphics showing the experimental setup and required equipment, the specific features of the research that will be targeted in the hardware demo, a description of the observables, and what the audience would expect to see.

 - The main components of the proposal must be included as components of the poster that will accompany the hardware demo.